Mike Gillis: General manager

 John Tortorella was hired to replace Vigneault as head coach, a decision that Gillis later suggested had been at the insistence of Canucks Owner Francesco Aquilini.
 At the 2013 NHL Entry Draft, Gillis traded goaltender Cory Schneider to the New Jersey Devils for the ninth overall draft pick, which he subsequently used to draft Bo Horvat from the London Knights.
 Gillis took a lot of criticism from fans and season-ticket holders, as the Canucks did poorly and slid out of playoff contention during the latter half of the 2013–14 season.
 Gillis was questioned on his personnel moves, such as trading Roberto Luongo to the Florida Panthers, which, combined with the earlier Schneider trade, had left the team without a proven number one goaltender, instead relying on the largely untested Eddie Läck.

 On April 8, 2014, Gillis was relieved of his duties as president and GM of the Vancouver Canucks by owner Francesco Aquilini; Aquilini had been said to be very hands-on in day-to-day management of the club.
 This came right after the Canucks were eliminated from the 2014 playoffs, and as season ticket renewal levels had dropped off.
 Gillis was succeeded by former Canucks captain Trevor Linden, who was hired the next day as president of hockey operations.
 It had been reported that Gillis and Linden had such a poor relationship that Linden stayed away from the Canucks after retiring as a player.

+Prior to his dismissal as Canucks president and general manager, Gillis admitted that significant roster changes were necessary in order to keep the Canucks in long-term playoff contention.
+Though the organization had already moved on from Luongo and Schneider for long term assets, Gillis was reportedly pushing for further drastic changes; this included moving center Ryan Kesler to the Anaheim Ducks for two first round picks in the 2014 NHL entry draft, and winger Alex Burrows for an addition first round pick from the Philadelphia Flyers.
+Including Vancouver's own sixth-overall selection in 2014, these transactions would have given the Canucks four selections in the first round, with the hope that all four draftees would have been NHL-ready by 2016.
+Gillis was fired before either transaction came to fruition, with the proposed Kesler trade notably having been rejected by Francesco Aquilini; despite this, Kesler was traded to the Ducks on the day of the 2014 draft, but for a significantly inferior return.

 Personal

 Gillis is the brother of Paul Gillis.
 He is the uncle of professional hockey players Matt and Adam Pelech.

 Gillis went on to teaching at the University of Victoria after his dismissal from the Vancouver Canucks.
+From July 2021 to December 2023, he consulted with the NHLPA on business development.